-It is literally good for the “MANkind”
+It is literally good for the “MANkind.”

 Tiny arguments here and there are directly proportional to a healthy marriage.